mbridak/FieldDayLogger-Curses/README.md

 * Moved preferences out of the main DB, and into a JSON file.
 * ReWorked scoring since rule changes for 2022.
 * Moved call and grid lookups to a thread.
+* Added CW macros.
+The macros are stored in cwmacros_fd.txt.
+This works in conjunction with [PyWinKeyerSerial](https://github.com/mbridak/PyWinKeyerSerial).
+I plan on adding support for cwdaemon, and I'll probably move this to it's own class file.

 # The basic functionality